sagefy/sagefy/docs/pages/reference.md

 Reference
 =========

-This document is a list of organized, curated links to support the development of Descovrir.
+This document is a list of organized, curated links to support the development of Sagefy.

 User Research and Experience
 ----------------------------